top of page

 While many practice regimens address the technique and timing aspects of putting, few properly train the mind, or build deep confidence.
 Below, I'll detail how other regimens fail, what's necessary to properly train your mind, what you need to avoid at all costs, then I'll provide you with a practice regimen which will advance your putting as quickly as possible, and finally, I'll show you how you can avoid going backwards again in the future.

 But first, an anecdote; I often find myself laughing quietly at lunch time during a tournament, as I watch hapless disc golfers stand 10-15 metres from a practice basket, missing shot after shot, after shot, and eventually sinking one.
 I laugh because this is the very essence of self-destructive mental programming.
 It is quite literally the worst thing you can do, short of slamming your throwing hand in a car door.
-EDIT: And due to a violently adverse reaction to the above paragraph from a player at /r/discgolf I now have to explain that in no way am I being an asshole by not trying to help people who are doing what I describe above: standing far away, and missing repeatedly!
-I do whatever I can, at tournaments, to help people wherever and whenever I can.
-I hold mini clinics for people at the end of the day, and talk to people in the evening, about things I have seen them doing during the day.
+There's nothing I can do for those people, at lunch time, except upset them, and so this article is for those people!

 Your Inner Asshole